Navajo language

-The language has struggled to keep a healthy speaker base, although this problem has been alleviated to some extent by extensive education programs in the Navajo Nation, including the creation of versions of the films Finding Nemo and Star Wars dubbed into Navajo.
+The language has struggled to keep a healthy speaker base, although this problem has been alleviated to some extent by extensive education programs in the Navajo Nation.
+In World War II, speakers of the Navajo language joined the military and developed a code for sending secret messages.
+These code talkers' messages are widely credited with saving many lives and winning some of the most decisive battles in the war.

-The United States in World War II used the Navajo language to develop a system of code talkers to relay messages that could not be cracked.

-Navajo has a fairly large phoneme inventory, including several uncommon consonants that are not found in English.
-Its four basic vowels are distinguished for nasality, length, and tone.
-It has both agglutinative and fusional elements: it relies on affixes to modify verbs, and nouns are typically created from multiple morphemes, but in both cases these morphemes are fused irregularly and beyond easy recognition.
+Navajo has a fairly large phonemic inventory, including several consonants that are not found in English.
+Its four basic vowel qualities are distinguished for nasality, length, and tone.
+Navajo has both agglutinative and fusional elements: it uses affixes to modify verbs, and nouns are typically created from multiple morphemes, but in both cases these morphemes are fused irregularly and beyond easy recognition.
 Basic word order is subject–object–verb, though it is highly flexible to pragmatic factors.
 Verbs are conjugated for aspect and mood, and given affixes for the person and number of both subjects and objects, as well as a host of other variables.

-The language's orthography, which was developed in the late 1930s after a series of prior attempts, is based on the Latin script.
-Most Navajo vocabulary is Athabaskan in origin, as the language has been conservative with loanwords since its early stages.
+The language's orthography, which was developed in the late 1930s, is based on the Latin script.
+Most Navajo vocabulary is Athabaskan in origin, as the language has been conservative with loanwords due to its highly complex noun morphology.

 Nomenclature

 The word Navajo is an exonym: it comes from the Tewa word Navahu, which combines the roots nava ('field') and hu ('valley') to mean 'large field'.
 It was borrowed into Spanish to refer to an area of present-day northwestern New Mexico, and later into English for the Navajo tribe and their language.
-The alternative spelling Navaho is considered antiquated; even anthropologist Berard Haile spelled it with a "j" in accordance with contemporary usage despite his personal objections.
-The Navajo refer to themselves as the Diné ('People'), with their language known as Diné bizaad ('People's language') or Naabeehó bizaad.
+The alternative spelling Navaho is considered antiquated; even the anthropologist Berard Haile spelled it with a "j" despite his personal objections.
+The Navajo refer to themselves as the Diné ('People'), with their language known (its endonym) as Diné bizaad ('People's language') or Naabeehó bizaad.